 The world of ancestry is fascinating.
 I now know that a bauble maker and a colour maker have probably helped me become who I am today.

-What I will discover next?
+What will I discover next?
 I Can’t wait to find out.
 Do you want to know more too?
 I do hope I’ve helped inspire you to delve a little deeper into your own family tree.
-You might not find a bauble maker or colour maker, but I’m sure you will make some really interesting discoveries by finding the people who have played a part in your very own unique make up.
+You might not find a bauble maker or colour maker, but I’m sure you will make some really interesting discoveries by finding the people who have played a part in your very own unique makeup.

 Cake Decorator – descendant of a bauble maker and a colour maker